rsksmart/rsk-powhsm/ledger/deploy/README.md

 ### UI

-Once the UI is built, you must have your device plugged in recovery mode.
+Once the UI is built, you must have your device plugged in and in recovery mode.
 Issue:

 ```bash
 ~/repo> ledger/deploy/deploy-ui